kn0w-n0thing/unknown/README.md

 ### **1. newsHeadlinesAPP Glitch**

 There is a glitch that happens when the newsHeadlinesApp is running, specifically during the headline render scene.
 If the connection with the local-server is severed or lost, the screen will glitch for a few seconds before presenting the message: "osc ERROR"...

+**IMPORTANT NOTE:** This error only happens on the lattepandas mini PCs.
+It hs been tested on a regular laptop and the glitch does not happen on it.